Timwi/KtaneSouvenir/documentation.md

 # Documentation

-## Intro

-This is a brief summary of how to implement Souvenir support for a module.
+This document explains how to implement Souvenir support for a module.
+We will start simple but we will eventually cover all of the detail.

 ## Create a new source file for the module